the traveler's resource guide to festivals & filmsa FestivalTravelNetwork.com site part of Insider Media llc.

-On opening night at the Wythe Hotel, director Claudia Myer’s supernatural tale, Above the Shadows, grounds the feminine spirit of the festival.
+On opening night at the Wythe Hotel, director Claudia Myer’s supernatural tale, Above the Shadows (Audience Award for Feature Narrative), grounds the feminine spirit of the festival.
+In her Q&P panel for the film, she explains that the film is akin to a fairytale in the transformation of the characters.
 Bushwick Beats’ director A. Syeeda Morena offers another perspective on unconditional love as a lesbian woman of color. #Like by Sarah Pirozek is a dark cyber tale of revenge by a teenage female for her sister's suicide.
 Half of the documentaries in the festival are directed by women.
-Mariah Wilson’s Silent Forests, is a passionate outcry against elephant poaching in the Congo.
-Sanctuary by Mexican filmmaker Andrea Cordoba follows a Guatemalan immigrant woman and her family for a year as she claims sanctuary in a church from ICE deportation.
+Mariah Wilson’s Silent Forests (Spirit Award for Best Documentary), is a passionate outcry against elephant poaching in the Congo.
+Sanctuary (Grand Chameleon Award and Best Documentary Award) by Mexican filmmaker Andrea Cordoba follows a Guatemalan immigrant woman and her family for a year as she claims sanctuary in a church from ICE deportation.
 Luisita Photo Studio by Sol Miraglia and Hugo Manso is a poignant documentary of lost Buenos Aries' theatre of the '60s/'70s as photographed by a now elderly Luisita.

 Out of the record number of submissions, only one of twenty were accepted in six categories: Feature Narrative, Feature Doc, Short Narrative, Short Doc, Experimental and Animation.
 Each film runs twice throughout the 10 days of the festival.
 Full passes are now $150, or you can buy single program tickets at $15/12.